Low-rank extended Kalman filtering for online learning of neural networks from streaming data: Experiments

 \paragraph{Slowly changing distribution} The above experiments simulate an unusual form of non-stationarity, corresponding to a sudden change in the task.
-In this section, we consider a slowly changing distribution, where the task is to classify the images and they slowly rotate.
-The examples are rotated via amplified oscillations across the $1,000$ examples it trains on, with maximum rotation angle set to $\pm 180$ degrees.
-The test-set is introduced to the same oscillating rotations, and a sliding window of size $50$ is applied to the test-set to evaluate model performance on test examples with similar rotations to ones most recently trained on.
-The misclassification results are shown in \cref{fig:gr-clf}.
-All methods perform similarly by this metric, with \lofi being slightly better.
-In \cref{fig:gr-nll} in the appendix we show the NLL; in this case, there is a larger difference, with \lofi again being the winner.
+In this section, we consider a slowly changing distribution, where the task is to classify the images as they slowly rotate.
+The angle of rotation $\alpha_t$ gradually drifts according to an Ornstein-Uhlenbeck process, so $d \alpha_t = -\theta (\mu- \alpha_t) dt + \sigma d W_t$, where $W_t$ is a white noise process, $\mu=45$, $\sigma=15$, $\theta=10$ and $dt = 1/N$, where $N=2000$ is the number of examples.
+The test-set is modified using the same rotation at each step, perturbed by a Gaussian noise with standard deviation of $5$ degrees.
+To evaluate performance we use a sliding window of size $200$ around the current time point.
+The misclassification results are shown in \cref{fig:gr-clf}. \lofi adapts to the continuously changing environment quickly and outperforms the other methods.
+In \cref{fig:gr-NLL-NLPD} in the appendix we show the NLL and NLPD, which shows a similar trend.